Architecture

 bolt Deliver if online

-When a device calls send() on a sync session:
+When a device calls send():

-Data Flow: Receiving a Blob
+Receiving a blob

 RELAY INBOX